microsoft/PowerToys/README.md

 ### Keyboard Manager

  - Rephrased labels to enhance clarity.
 Thanks [@Jay-o-Way](https://github.com/Jay-o-Way)!
- - Keyboard manager now supports Numpad.
-Note, with previously bound hotkeys stored in settings.json would only react to non-Numpad keys now.
-If a user wishes to restore the previous behavior, it could be done by manually adding another binding for the Numpad variant.
+ - Keyboard manager now allows Numpad keys to be bound separately from the main keyboard.
+If using a previous configuration, only the main keyboard (not numpad) keys will be mapped.
+To restore the previous behavior, manually add separate bindings for numpad keys.

 ### Mouse Highlighter

- - Fixed highlighter being invisible issue for Always on Top windows.
+ - The highlighter is now visible in "Always on Top" windows.
  - Added settings for automatic activation on startup.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Mouse Pointer Crosshairs